ndornseif/pricklybird/README.md

 All words appear in English language dictionaries and are made up of only ASCII-compatible characters.
 No two words share the same first and last character.

-The entire wordlist has 256 entries and is 1024 bytes long (excluding null terminators).
+The entire wordlist has 256 alphabetically sorted entries, one for every possible byte value.
 It can be found in the [wordlist](wordlist.txt) file.
 The words appear in order and are separated by newlines, meaning that the first word corresponds to a byte value of `0x00`, the second to `0x01`, continuing this pattern until the 256th word, which corresponds to `0xFF`.
-The wordlist is sorted alphabetically, meaning the byte values are assigned in alphabetical order.

 ## Specification